-The Resident Assistant application for the 2020-2021 academic year is closed, however applications will still be accepted on a rolling basis for the alternate pool.
-If you have any questions about the process, please contact us at firstname.lastname@example.org.
+The Resident Assistant application for the 2020-2021 academic year is closed.
+The application for the 2021-22 academic year will be open in early November.
+If you have any questions about the process, please contact us at email@example.com.
 Below is general information for the application process for future years.

 The Office of Residential Life makes continuous efforts to advance and sustain an organizational culture that fully welcomes diversity and inclusiveness for all members of the Boston College community.
 We welcome ALL students with various experiences and talents to apply for this position.

 The application will take approximately 20-30 minutes to complete, will require demographic information, and a resume and cover letter.
 Candidates will need the following information in order to complete the application:

 - A cover letter in a page or less that addresses your interest in the Resident Assistant position, and the skills and strengths that you would contribute to the residential life team.

 » The cover letter and resume should be uploaded as a PDF in one document.

 If you need help creating, updating, or revising your resume, please feel free to work with the Career Center.
 They also offer resume and cover letter samples as well as resume and cover letter writing tips.
 Students can also visit the Career Center during drop-in hours (no appointment necessary).

 Becoming an RA is a competitive process.
 The best advice is to speak with your current Resident Director or Resident Assistant about the process.
 In addition, the Office of Residential Life is collaborating with the Career Center to offer candidates opportunities to refine their resumes and prepare for the interview process.
 For more information on interviewing, check out the Interview Skills on the Career Center website.